adarshjha12/adarshjha12/README.md

-# Hi there, I'm Adarsh Jha 👋
+# "Welcome to My GitHub Profile!
+I'm Adarsh Jha "

 I'm an aspiring **Full-Stack Web Developer** with a passion for building modern web applications.
 I specialize in both **backend** and **frontend** development, focusing on clean, efficient code and creating a seamless user experience.